Is the molecule H2O polar or nonpolar? | Channels for Pearson+

 1

-Identify the molecular geometry of H2O.
-Water (H2O) has a bent shape due to the two lone pairs of electrons on the oxygen atom.
+First, understand the concept of molecular polarity.
+A molecule is polar if it has a net dipole moment due to the presence of polar bonds and an asymmetrical shape.

-Consider the electronegativity of the atoms involved.
-Oxygen is more electronegative than hydrogen, which means it will attract the shared electrons more strongly.
+Identify the type of bonds in the molecule.
+Water (H2O) has polar covalent bonds because oxygen is more electronegative than hydrogen, creating a partial negative charge on the oxygen and a partial positive charge on the hydrogens.

-Determine the direction of the dipole moments.
-In H2O, the dipole moments point from the hydrogen atoms towards the oxygen atom due to the difference in electronegativity.
+Examine the molecular geometry of H2O.
+Water has a bent shape due to the two lone pairs of electrons on the oxygen atom, which causes the hydrogen-oxygen-hydrogen bond angle to be approximately 104.5 degrees.

-Analyze the symmetry of the molecule.
-The bent shape of H2O means that the dipole moments do not cancel out, resulting in a net dipole moment.
+Determine the symmetry of the molecule.
+The bent shape of H2O means that the dipole moments of the polar bonds do not cancel out, resulting in a net dipole moment.

-Conclude that because of the net dipole moment and the asymmetrical shape, H2O is a polar molecule.
+Conclude that due to the polar bonds and the asymmetrical shape, H2O is a polar molecule.

 Watch next